Educator licensure is available. Students planning to teach in senior high schools must major in a subject area.

 You’ll work with the BGS director to customize your degree program.
 Graduates with this unique degree have gone into a wide variety of employment fields, including business, sales, marketing, human resources and nonprofit work.
 The program also serves as a solid foundation for law school or graduate school in a liberal arts discipline.

 Geography is the study of place and location, exploring how we interact with, alter and manage the physical environment.
 Yes, geography is about maps—but it is much more.
-At NIU, you can choose from two emphases: geography or geomatics (land surveying).
-Students also practice the craft and build additional skills through research and internships.
+At NIU, you will practice the craft and build additional skills through research and internships.

 The demand for geographers is growing substantially.
 Upon graduation, you might work for: